Tiggy Legge-Bourke: Marriage and children

 In October 1999 she married Charles Pettifer, a former Coldstream Guards officer, with two sons from a previous marriage, commenting to the press "He is magic".
-She pointedly did not invite Camilla Parker Bowles to her wedding, apparently as Camilla had been an adversary, and had once referred to Legge-Bourke as "the hired help".
-Princes William and Harry attended the wedding, but Charles said he had a prior engagement.
+She reportedly did not invite Camilla Parker Bowles to her wedding and Prince Charles did not attend because he had a prior engagement.
+Princes William and Harry attended the wedding.

 Legge-Bourke and Pettifer had a brief romance while they were teenagers at school in the 1980s (she at Heathfield, he at Eton).
 They stayed friends while he was married to Camilla Wyatt, and Legge-Bourke was godmother to one of their sons.
 Until May 1997, Pettifer was company secretary and a director of Unique Security Consultants Ltd., providing former Special Air Service officers as bodyguards.
 He then became chief executive of Rapport Research and Analysis Ltd, supplying companies with former SAS officers for protection work.

-In recent years, Pettifer has developed a farmhouse bed and breakfast business at Ty'r Chanter, near Crickhowell on the Glanusk estate, billed as 'The Tiggy Experience'.
+In recent years, she has developed a farmhouse bed and breakfast business at Ty'r Chanter, near Crickhowell on the Glanusk estate, billed as "The Tiggy Experience".

 In April 2006, she attended the Sovereign's Parade at Sandhurst for Prince Harry's passing out as an officer of the Blues and Royals.
 In November 2006, the Prince of Wales was reported to be a regular visitor to Pettifer and her family in Powys.

 Tiggy and Charles Pettifer were two of the one hundred and fifty guests invited to Camilla's sixtieth birthday party on 21 July 2007.
 Tiggy Pettifer also attended the service of thanksgiving for the sixtieth anniversary of the wedding of Queen Elizabeth II and the Duke of Edinburgh at Westminster Abbey on 19 November 2007.
+Tiggy's son, Tom Pettifer was a page boy at Prince William's wedding in 2011 and the former nanny was also a special guest at Prince Harry's wedding in 2018.

+On 1 January 2025, Tiggy's stepson, Edward Pettifer, was killed in the New Orleans truck attack.
+Charles III and Prince William subsequently publicly expressed their condolences.